 The District did not maintain the proper documentation required by statute and ADE's residency guideline.
-Of the 150 students sampled, two of the student files did not have the proper residency documentation, 25 of the student files did not have the residency reaffirmed annually and one did not have a birth certificate in their file.
+Of the 150 students sampled, 46 student files did not have the proper residency documentation, 64 student files did not have the residency reaffirmed annually, 13 student files did not have a birth certificate and 15 student files did not have immunization record documentation.
 Table 4 (see page 11) lists the student file documentation maintained by the District for FY2019, FY2020 and FY2021.

-Higley Unified School District

-Student cumulative file documentation

-Fiscal years 2019, 2020 and 2021
+Apache Junction Unified School District Student cumulative file documentation Fiscal Years 2019, 2020 and 2021